 By using the handmaid’s metaphor, Kant reformulates Thomas Aquinas’ assertion about the servitude of philosophy with respect to theology.
 Kant’s intention, however, was not to subjugate philosophical critique to theology; on the contrary, he attempted to challenge this hierarchy and to liberate critique within what he considered to be an unfavorable political constellation.
 Nevertheless, Kant’s marvelous, somewhat Promethean imagery, affirms the existence of a relation between critique and theology, even if the nature of this interconnection is open for discussion.
 Indeed, the manner in which the two are related seems to remain unresolved in Kant’s self-coined metaphor.
 Since the conception of critique as handmaid of theology points to a rather more intricate narrative than the utter separation of the two, we may see in our moral interpretation of religion “an authentic one – that is, one that is given by the God within us (der Gott in uns).”
 It is, then, “only by concepts of our reason, in so far as they are pure moral concepts and hence infallible, that we recognize the divinity (die Göttlichkeit) of a teaching promulgated to us.”

 The handmaid’s tale (to play on Kant’s metaphor) could be read as an indicator of what Paul Franks sees as the dependency of Kant’s critique on theological notions.
 David Sorkin’s argument that “the Enlightenment was not only compatible with religious belief but conducive to it” may then be extended to include one of its central figures.
 What is important to stress here, however, is that this line of reasoning may also encompass the twentieth-century modern Jewish intellectual legacy that is represented in this book.
-As suggested above, in drawing on the Enlightenment – and specifically on Kant – Freud, Benjamin, Adorno and Arendt take up two main “secular” forms of critique: first, as a method of analysis, and second as a mean of interpreting society, history and politics.
-Sylia Benhabib for example demonstrated how the first form related to critique as a rationalistic technique of scientific analysis and the second one further applied critique as a kind of uncovering procedure that addresses the “normative dimension.”A far cry from simple skepticism, critique represents for these scholars these main forms of systematic investigation, based on human reason and “disenchanted” from the sway of any faith based deduction.
+As suggested above, in drawing on the Enlightenment – and specifically on Kant – Freud, Benjamin, Adorno, and Arendt take up two main “secular” forms of critique: first, as a method of analysis, and second as a means of interpreting society, history, and politics.
+Sylia Benhabib, for example, demonstrated how the first form relates to critique as a rationalistic technique of scientific analysis, while the second applies critique as a kind of uncovering procedure that addresses the “normative dimension.”A far cry from simple skepticism, critique represents for these scholars these main forms of systematic investigation, based on human reason, beyond the sway of any faith-based deduction.
 Yet, in taking up, modifying, or developing these forms of critique, these thinkers also demonstrate a sensitivity not only to the synergy between critique and theology (taking into consideration Jewish religious themes), but also to the importance of preserving, even, in some cases, rescuing this exchange.
 They present a critique which is constantly defined by its ongoing dialogue with theological legacies and it is for this reason that the positions they uphold are not in defiance of the Enlightenment inheritance, but rather convey a type of genealogical thinking that does it justice.